9th8/up-to-date-real-world-haskell/28-software-transactional-memory.md

 ```

 Our `basicTransfer` from earlier had a different kind of flaw: it did
-not check the sender\'s balance to see if they had sufficient money to
+not check the sender's balance to see if they had sufficient money to
 transfer.
 We can use `retry` to correct this, while keeping the
-function\'s type the same.
+function's type the same.

 ``` example
 transfer :: Gold -> Balance -> Balance -> STM ()